pteich/node-icecast-proxy/README.md

-# Icecast proxy server for NodeJS (ES2015/ES6 style)
+# Icecast proxy server for NodeJS

 Icecast proxy server that proxies every connection to an existing Icecast (or Shoutcast) server and provides statistics about every connection and meta-data over a simple HTTP-API.